LavanyaMaruthachalam/Plant-Disease-Detection--Classifiers-KNN-SVM/README.md

 **KNN (K-Nearest Neighbors):** A KNN model is trained using the same feature set for comparison.
 **Model Evaluation:**

 Both models are evaluated on the test set.
 Accuracy is calculated, and confusion matrices are visualized to show classification performance.
 **Results**
 The models classify plant diseases based on color features, and their performance is evaluated with accuracy metrics and confusion matrices.

 **Future Enhancements**
 This project can be further improved by:

-Including more advanced feature extraction techniques such as texture or shape analysis.
+1.Including more advanced feature extraction techniques such as texture or shape analysis.
-Increasing the dataset size for better generalization of the models.
+2.Increasing the dataset size for better generalization of the models.
-Experimenting with deep learning models (e.g., Convolutional Neural Networks) for improved accuracy.
+3.Experimenting with deep learning models (e.g., Convolutional Neural Networks) for improved accuracy.